 Where to Adopt or Buy a Komondor

-The Komondor is a rare breed that may take time and effort to find, but don’t let that encourage you to purchase or adopt the first one you find.
-It’s important to be sure you are getting your dog from a reputable Komondor breeder who can provide certificates of health.
+The komondor is a rare breed that may take time and effort to find, but don’t let that encourage you to purchase or adopt the first one you find.
+Rescue dogs of this breed may be tough, though not impossible, to come by so you may need to turn to a breeder if your heart is set on a komondor.
+It’s important to be sure you are getting your dog from a reputable komondor breeder who can provide certificates of health.

 You will also want to speak with the breeder to determine the personality of your soon-to-be pet to ensure a happy and healthy life for both of you.

-The Komondor Club of America lists breeders who have pledged to abide by the Komondor Club code of ethics, which includes not breeding a dog without an Orthopedic Foundation for Animals registration number, not breeding unregistered dogs and not shipping puppies before a certain age.
+The Komondor Club of America lists breeders who have pledged to abide by the Komondor Club code of ethics, which includes not breeding a dog without an Orthopedic Foundation for Animals registration number, not breeding unregistered dogs, and not shipping puppies before a certain age.
+If you choose to work with a breeder, expect to pay between $1,000 to $2,000 for your puppy.

 More Dog Breeds and Further Research